WMST-100 Introduction to Women's Studies

 WMST-380 Women in Organizations

 Examines the role of sex and gender in organizations.
 Special attention is given to topics relevant to women working in organizations, such as sex and gender differences in: career/job preferences, advancement and pay, teamwork, leadership, sexuality in the workplace and work-family balance.
-Other topics addressed include hostile vs. benevolent sexism as well as practices designed to increase diversity within organizations.
+Other topics addressed include hostile vs. benevolent sexism, as well as practices designed to increase diversity within organizations.
 Class is conducted in a seminar format.
+Prerequisite: Junior standing or permission of the instructor.
+Same as MGMT-468.

 WMST-400 Topics in Women's Studies